hasanm5583/sep10-freedom-project/tool/learning-log.md

 * I learned how to  justify text in a certain area front center back of a * webpage as well as align text with it's background at the front center, or back.  * As well as doing it with text already embeded in rows.

 4/16/26
 * I learned how to use Flex-Shrink and Flex grown properties to grow and shrink countainer fluids
+* I also learn how to use flex-basis with pixels to adjust the space between the height and width when flex-growth and flex-shrink are both used at the same time.